Recap / Star Trek Deep Space Nine S 04 E 14 Return To Grace

 - Blood Knight: Dukat only gets close to convincing Kira to join him when he offers her a long fight against impossible odds, instead of her padd-punching job on Deep Space Nine.

 - Boring, but Practical: Major Kira explains why the Bajoran Resistance wasn't interested in Federation-made phaser rifles, instead opting for the Cardassian disruptor rifle.
 While the phaser rifle has all kinds of cool, neat gadgets and add-on features, in the field (when you don't have proper maintenance facilities and spare parts and the like) that's just more things to go wrong with it.
 A Cardasian disruptor only has stun and kill settings, but you can lean it against a tree and leave it for ten years and it'll still work without trouble.
+Essentially, it's a future version of the venerable AK-47, whose simplicity and durability have made it an exceptionally popular weapon for generations in the real world.

 - Chekhov's Gunman: Damar, who will pay an important role in later seasons, is introduced.